 • National Opioid Pharmacotherapy Statistics Annual Data (NOPSAD) collection: provides information about people receiving opioid pharmacotherapy for their opioid dependence in Australia, as well as health professionals who prescribe opioid pharmacotherapy and dosing points (such as pharmacies) where clients receive treatment.

-Agencies whose sole function is to prescribe or provide dosing services for opioid pharmacotherapy are excluded from the AODTS NMDS, as data from these agencies are captured in the NOPSAD collection (AIHW 2023a, 2023b).
+Agencies whose sole function is to prescribe or provide dosing services for opioid pharmacotherapy are excluded from the AODTS NMDS, as data from these agencies are captured in the NOPSAD collection (AIHW 2024a, 2024b).

 Who uses alcohol and other drug treatment services?

-• Just under 2 in 10 clients (18%) identified as being an Aboriginal and/or Torres Strait Islander person.
+• Just under 1 in 5 (18%) clients were Aboriginal and Torres Strait Islander (First Nations) people.

-• Over 9 in 10 clients sought treatment for their own drug use (93% of clients).
+• Over 9 in 10 (94%) clients received treatment for their own drug use.

 Who receives opioid pharmacotherapy treatment?

-Data from the NOPSAD collection showed that around 55,700 clients received opioid pharmacotherapy treatment across Australia on a snapshot day in mid–2022.
-There were just under 3,200 dosing point sites nationally.
+Data from the NOPSAD collection showed that around 53,300 clients received opioid pharmacotherapy treatment from just under 3,100 dosing point sites, across Australia on a snapshot day in mid–2023 (excluding Western Australia).
+Data for Western Australia were not available for the 2023 NOPSAD collection.

-Between 2013–2022, the number of clients receiving opioid pharmacotherapy treatment increased by 17%.
-Across the same period, after adjusting for population growth, the rate of clients accessing opioid pharmacotherapy treatment has remained consistent at 21 clients per 10,000 population.
+Between 2011 and 2022, the number of clients receiving opioid pharmacotherapy treatment increased by 20% (from around 46,400 clients to 55,700).
+Across the same period, after adjusting for population growth, the rate of clients accessing opioid pharmacotherapy treatment remained stable at around 21 clients per 10,000 population.
+In 2023, the total rate of clients was 22 per 10,000 population, including all states and territories except Western Australia.

 What drugs do people seek treatment for?

-Data from the AODTS NMDS indicate that alcohol continued to be the most common principal drug of concern (PDOC) (see glossary) that led clients to seek treatment for their own drug use in 2021–22.
+Data from the AODTS NMDS indicate that for clients who received treatment for their own alcohol or drug use, alcohol continued to be the most common principal drug of concern (PDOC) (see glossary) in 2022–23.

-Figure 1: Proportion of closed treatment episodes for clients’ own drug use, by selected principal drugs of concern, 2012–13 to 2021–22
+Figure 1: Proportion of closed treatment episodes for clients’ own drug use, by most common principal drugs of concern, 2013–14 to 2022–23

 Notes